denis-stepanov/advent/README.md

 $
 ```

-Be sure to observe temperature of your setup.
+Be sure to observe the temperature of your setup.
 In my case it rises from 50 to 60℃ when AdVent is running.
 Anything between 70 and 80℃ is a danger zone.
 If `throttled` reads non-zero, it means you are hitting (or were hitting some time since boot) system limits, so the system fights overheating by decreasing CPU frequency.
 This, in turn, would decrease already capped AdVent performance.
 If this happens, it is better to tune AdVent to avoid going into overheating.
 Consider the following tips:

 * delete from the database TV channels which you are not expected to watch (see [database update instructions](https://github.com/denis-stepanov/advent-db#database-population-or-update-for-regular-users));
 * vacuum the database regularly (see [database vacuuming](#database-vacuuming));